-If you want to explore as much as possible, it would be worth booking a hotel in Kyoto for one night (see below).
+If you want to explore as much as possible, it would be worth booking a hotel in Kyoto.
+That way, you can explore both without feeling rushed.

-Have you heard about the Japanese monkeys in hot springs?
+Have you heard about the Japanese monkeys who like to bathe in hot springs?
 Seeing the bathing snow monkeys was one of my highlights of our month in Japan and nearly always the first thing I mention when people ask.
-So of course I'm going to recommend a trip to see them!
+So of course I’m going to recommend a trip to see them!

-Even though the snow monkeys live just outside the remote town of Shibu Onsen, taking a day trip from Tokyo to see the snow monkeys is easier than you might think (do you see a theme here?).
+The snow monkeys live just outside the remote town of Shibu Onsen, near Nagano.
+It’s a lengthier day trip from Tokyobut is easier than you might think (do you see a theme here?).

 The Shinkansen from Tokyo to Nagano takes less than two hours and runs very frequently with several trains per hour.
 And hey, that also means it’s super easy to take a Nagano day trip from Tokyo if the monkeys aren’t your kind of thing.

 If you can time it well, the express bus from Nagano station will take you directly to the monkey park in less than an hour.
-If time isn't on your side, however, you can hop on the Nagano Dentetsu express train to Yudanaka (40 minutes) and take a short 10-minute bus ride from there.
+If time isn’t on your side, however, you can hop on the Nagano Dentetsu express train to Yudanaka (40 minutes).
+Then, it’s just a short 10-minute bus ride from there.

 Alternatively, you can leave the planning to someone else and take a Jigokudanai Monkey Park tour from Tokyo.
 You won’t get to see Nagano at all and it you definitely won’t become a Japan Rail pro, but I won’t tell anyone if you don’t…

 Of all the places on this list, Hitachi Seaside Park is one of the easiest day trips from Tokyo.
-That means it's perfect if you're looking for an easygoing day out of the city or want to spend most of your time (and energy!) soaking up everything Tokyo has to offer.
+That means it’s perfect if you’re looking for an easygoing day out of the city.
+It’s also great if you want to spend most of your time (and energy!) soaking up everything Tokyo has to offer.

-To get to Hitachi Seaside Park from Tokyo, simply take the JR Joban Line directly to Katsuta station, then hop on a bus when you leave the station.
-The bus stop is right outside the station and the journey takes 10-15 minutes down a completely straight road, so there's very little room for error!
+To get to Hitachi Seaside Park from Tokyo, simply take the JR Joban Line directly to Katsuta station.
+Once you’re there, step outside the station and hop on a bus that will take you there.
+The bus stop is right outside the station and the journey takes 10-15 minutes down a completely straight road, so there’s very little room for error!

 If you want to see as much of Kyoto and the surrounding attractions as possible but don’t have much time on your hands, one night in Kyoto will be a worthwhile investment.
 Hotels in Kyoto aren’t cheap, but you’ll be able to fit in some extra things you wouldn’t see otherwise.